kubernetes/enhancements/keps/sig-node/0009-node-heartbeat.md

 etcd write throughput from 150MB/min to 30MB/min.
 Note that this isn't the only gain, because we also save on sending watch events, in kube-apiserver, and so on.

+Additionally, we will modify kubectl describe to show the information from the corresponding Lease object.

-With this change and positive user-feedback we already got, we will also graduate the feature to GA in 1.17 too.
+With those two changes and positive user-feedback we already got, we will also graduate the feature to GA in 1.17 too.

 Other notes: